eggai-tech/EggAI/examples/00-getting-started/README.md

 Welcome to the **EggAI Multi-Agent Framework**!
 This guide will help you set up and run a simple use case demonstrating how to orchestrate and manage two agents in an asynchronous, event-driven architecture.
 Let's dive in! 🚀

+The code for the example can be found [here](https://github.com/eggai-tech/EggAI/tree/main/examples/00-getting-started)

 ---

 ## Prerequisites 🔧